braintree/popup-bridge-ios/README.md

 pod 'PopupBridge'
 ```

+### Carthage

+To integrate using Carthage, add `github "braintree/popup-bridge-ios"` to your `Cartfile`, and [add the frameworks to your project](https://github.com/Carthage/Carthage#adding-frameworks-to-an-application).

 ### Swift Package Manager

 To integrate using Swift Package Manager, select File > Swift Packages > Add Package Dependency and enter `https://github.com/braintree/popup-bridge-ios` as the repository URL.
 Tick the checkbox for `PopupBridge`.